Learn and Explore

 With a paved drive, park visitor center, and large campground, the South Rim is the busier, more developed side of the park.

 The South Rim is 7 miles north on CO Highway 347 from the intersection with U.S. Highway 50 east of Montrose.

 All roads on the South Rim are paved.
-In winter, the South Rim Drive is closed to vehicles just passed the visitor center.
-The road to East Portal is also closed in winter.
+In winter and early spring, the South Rim Drive is closed to vehicles just past the visitor center.
+The road to East Portal is also closed in winter and early spring.